Quit smoking treatments & alternatives – Pills, gum, devices & more

 12. In a 2 to 5 year post session study the success rate was seen to be 51%.
 Moshammer H, Neuberger M, Kong term success of short smoking cessation seminars supported by occupational health care.
 Addictive Behaviours 32 (2007) 1486-1493.

 National 12 month Clinical Trial finds Allen Carr’s Easyway almost twice as effective as other smoking cessation methods available on Health Service.
-Keogan, S., Li, S., Clancy L. (2018) Allen Carr’s Easyway to Stop Smoking – A randomised clinical trial.
+Keogan, S., Li, S., Clancy L. (2018) Allen Carr’s Easyway to Quit Smoking – A randomised clinical trial.
 BMJ Tobacco Control, Issue 4 Volume 28.

 13. Acute Effects of Electronic Cigarette Aerosol Inhalation on Vascular Function Detected at Quantitative MRI Alessandra Caporale.
 RSNA Radiology Vol.293, No1